-- The Group's research and development activities involve inherent risks.
-These risks include, among others: dependence on, and the Group's ability to retain key personnel; the Group's ability to protect its intellectual property and prevent other companies from using the technology; the Group's business is based on novel and yet to be proven technology; the Group's ability to sufficiently complete the clinical trials process; and technological developments by the Group's competitors could render its products obsolete. - The Group's revenue from licence agreements is contingent on future events and will be intermittent until product sales commence.
+- The Group's licensing and research and development activities involve inherent risks.
+These risks include, among others: dependence on the sales made by licensees, the Group's ability to retain key personnel; the Group's ability to protect its intellectual property and prevent other companies from using the technology; part of the Group's business is based on novel and yet to be proven technology; the Group's ability to sufficiently complete the clinical trials process; and technological developments by the Group's competitors could render its products obsolete. - The Group's revenue from licence agreements includes quarterly royalty income contingent on the amount of ongoing sales, whilst other milestone payments are contingent on future sales and events and will be intermittent.
 The business plan therefore may require expenditure in excess of revenue and in the future the Group may need to raise further financing through other public or private equity financings, collaborations or other arrangements with corporate sources, or other sources of financing to fund operations.
 There can be no assurance that such additional financing, if available, can be obtained on terms reasonable to the Group.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SUMMARY OF MATERIAL ACCOUNTING POLICIES

-These general-purpose consolidated financial statements of the Group are for the year ended 31 December 2022 and have been prepared in accordance with and comply with generally accepted accounting practice in New Zealand (GAAP), New Zealand equivalents to International Financial Reporting Standards (NZ IFRS) issued by the New Zealand Accounting Standards Board which comply with International Financial Reporting Standards, the requirements of the Financial Markets Conduct Act 2013, and other applicable Financial Reporting Standards as appropriate for profit-oriented entities that fall into Tier 1 as determined by the New Zealand External Reporting Board.
+These general-purpose consolidated financial statements of the Group are for the year ended 31 December 2023 and have been prepared in accordance with and comply with generally accepted accounting practice in New Zealand (GAAP), New Zealand equivalents to International Financial Reporting Standards (NZ IFRS) issued by the New Zealand Accounting Standards Board which comply with International Financial Reporting Standards, the requirements of the Financial Markets Conduct Act 2013, and other applicable Financial Reporting Standards as appropriate for profit- oriented entities that fall into Tier 1 as determined by the New Zealand External Reporting Board.